Opeoluwa Sotonwa

 Opeoluwa Sotonwa attended University of Ilorin Nigeria, where he read law and graduated with LLB degree in 2005.
 He later proceeded to Nigerian Law School for advanced legal training.
 He was called to the Nigerian Bar as a Barrister and Solicitor of the Supreme Court of Nigeria in 2007.
 Opeoluwa worked as staff attorney with Nigerian Legal Aid Council.
 He later moved to United States to further his legal career and attended Howard University School of Law, where he graduated cum laude with a Master of Laws degree in 2009.
-Dr. Sotonwa earned his doctorate in Law and Policy from Northeastern University's College of Professional Studies in 2018.
+Sotonwa earned his doctorate in Law and Policy from Northeastern University's College of Professional Studies in 2018.